Ferlab-Ste-Justine/Post-processing-Pipeline/.github/CONTRIBUTING.md

 If there are any failures then the automated tests fail.
 These tests are run both with the latest available version of `Nextflow` and also the minimum required version that is stated in the pipeline code.

-## Patch
+## Hotfix

 :warning: Only in the unlikely and regretful event of a release happening with a bug.

-- On your own fork, make a new branch `patch` based on `upstream/master`.
+- On your own fork, make a new branch `fix` based on `origin/main`.
 - Fix the bug, and bump version (X.Y.Z+1).
-- A PR should be made on `master` from patch to directly this particular bug.
+- A PR should be made on `main` from fix to directly this particular bug.

 ## Pipeline contribution conventions